IgniteUI/igniteui-docfx/en/components/grid_selection.md

 ### Code Snippets

 #### Select rows programatically
-Ihe below code example can be used to select one or multiple rows simultaniously (via `primaryKey`):
+The below code example can be used to select one or multiple rows simultaniously (via `primaryKey`):
 ```html
 <!-- in component.html -->
 <igx-grid ... [primaryKey]="'ID'">